HOW WE WORK

 - Packaging – the oil is tested after some time stored in the package

-- Multi residues check-up – we make sure there are no traces of more than hundred elements.
+- Multi residues check-up – to make sure there are no traces of more than a hundred elements.
 This process is carried out once a year.

-- Heavy metals check-up – it was common to store the olive oil in metallic packages, which are likely to release heavy metals, thus we use stainless steel but nowadays this heavy-metals analysis is being applied too.
+- Heavy metals check-up – many years ago it was common to store the olive oil in metallic packages, which were likely to release heavy metals.
+Thus we use stainless steel nowadays this heavy-metals analysis is still applied.